FEDavid/Blog/_posts/2023-09-15-CW2/CW2.md

 - [] Respect towards your employer, peers, and clients – why is this important?
 - [] Reputation matters – promoting a good image for yourself within your respective industry.

-> 20/09/2023 // David Mould - Does the concept of professionalism apply to the creative industries?
+'''20/09/2023 // David Mould // Does the concept of professionalism apply to the creative industries?'''